 Waking up to Mt Pilatus peeking out from behind the clouds just outside my window was something I’ll never forget.
 The location cannot be beaten as it’s just steps away from restaurants, shops, Lucerne railway station and the main sights.
 I also adored that the façade above the hotel entrance was decorated in beautiful medieval paintings.

 Need some more information on Lucerne hotels?
 Check out:

 - Explore the Old Town (Altstadt) and hunt down the intricately painted buildings.
 Some of Lucerne’s façades have been preserved this way since the Middle Ages!
 You’ll be able to find most of them north of the Reuss River, around Hirschenplatz, Sternenplatz, Weinmarkt and Metzgerrainle.

 - Chapel Bridge (Kapellbrücke) is said to be the oldest covered wooden bridge in Europe, dating back to 1333!
 Although, a large portion was destroyed by fire in 1993 and has since been restored.
 The paintings decorating the roof’s interior date back to the 17th century.

 - The Church of St. Leodegar (Hofkirche Luzern) was commissioned in 1666 by Jesuits and its twin spires are iconic to Lucerne’s skyline.

-- Don’t miss the Lion Monument (Löwendenkmal), a emotional tribute to a the Swiss Guards killed by revolutionaries at Tuileries Palace, France in 1792.
+- Don’t miss the Lion Monument (Löwendenkmal), an emotional tribute to the Swiss Guards killed by revolutionaries at Tuileries Palace, France in 1792.
 With pain etched onto his stone face, this lion lays fatally wounded carved into the cliffside.
 He’s one of Switzerland’s most famous monuments.